 This hands-on activity helps you connect theory with real-life observations and better understand the role of estrogen and progesterone in menstrual cycle regulation.

-1. What is the main difference between estrogen and progesterone?
+1. What is the difference between estrogen and progesterone?

-2. What are the key functions of estrogen in the female body?
+2. What is the function of estrogen in the female body?

-4. How do estrogen and progesterone work together to regulate the menstrual cycle?
+4. How do estrogen and progesterone work together in the menstrual cycle?